safenetforum-community/chunk_checker/README.md

 4) NTracking(anm)
 Enter your choice (1-4):

-This will choose the requisite path tostart searching for all instances of record_store dirs and count the chunks in each directory
+This will choose the requisite path to start searching for all instances of record_store dirs and count the chunks in each directory